 - L: 'playerFaster'

-If you want to use the transcript to mark interesting parts and create quotes, click the VIEW button.
-Also make sure that the subclips sidebar is visible by clicking the subclips button in the top right corner:
+If you want to use the transcript to mark up interesting parts and create quotes, make sure the transcript is in VIEW mode and enter the Logging app via the SUBCLIPS button in the navigation bar on top:

 Note: The player controls and the subclips sidebar are explained in detail here.
 This article is about using the transcript text to create subclips.

 At the top right corner of the application, you’ll find the help buttons and some toggles to show or hide panes in the application.

 Go ahead and try clicking some of the buttons.
 Click the button again to revert the action.
 For example, you can hide the video if you have a small screen or if you just prefer it that way.

 The help button on the far right will show a menu with a ‘talk to us’ option.
 Click it to get in touch!
 We like to help you out if you get stuck for some reason, and we like to hear your experiences with the application!

 Download the cheat sheet, print it, and hang it on your wall!
 Download Transcriber Editor Cheat Sheet